jeremyfromearth/jeremyfromearth.com/README.md

 # Welcome
-This is my personal experimentation and portfolio site.
+This is the source code for my archive and experimentation site.
 You can check it out [here][site].

 For preview, ensure that you have [Jekyll][jekyll] installed.